cjrh/aiomsg/conformance/README.md

 them), or an `echo`, in either `bind` or `connect` role, with a chosen send mode and delivery guarantee.

+The runner also exercises the two TLS-latency experiments (`rust-split`, `rust-chan`) the same way, which is how their different TLS I/O strategies are proven protocol-correct — including against each other.

 The pytest runner (`test_interop.py`) pairs two agents — any two languages, any role split (exactly one binds) — over real TCP loopback, then asserts the sink received exactly what the source sent.
 The scenario matrix covers: